 - People needing social care are targeted 19 times more than most citizens

 Yet, this government claims a cumulative impact assessment is “too difficult and costly”, I suggest that they use their considerable publicly donated, tax-collected wealth to fund the work of the Centre for Welfare Reform, who managed to undertake this work without hitting the obstacles the government claims it has.
 This said, perhaps the findings are the real obstacle that the government are concerned about.
 Because those findings are damning, and tell us that the welfare “reforms” are NOT “fair” as claimed, and are causing harm, distress, hardships and sometimes, death.
 The grossly punitive, draconian “reforms” need to be repealed.

 Such investigations are necessarily conducted “confidentially”, so the UNCRPD has formally refused to confirm or deny that the UK is being investigated.
-However, a recording has emerged (one hour and twenty five minutes long) of a former CRPD member seemingly revealing that the inquiry has been launched.
+However, a recording has emerged (one hour and twenty five minutes long, watch from one hour and four minutes) of a former CRPD member seemingly revealing that the inquiry has been launched.

 Professor Gabor Gombos, who is the co-founder of Voice of Soul, Hungary’s first organisation for ex-users and survivors of Mental Health Institutions, and co-chair of the World Network of Users and Survivors of Psychiatry, can be heard informing the audience that CRPD has “started its first inquiry procedure against the United Kingdom”.